adaybujeda/crm-service-api/README.md

 As the services and data entities are very simple, we could have selected almost any type of storage.
 To keep it simple, I am going to use an SQL solution.
 For local development, I will be using an in memory DB: **H2**

+Between the different off-the-shelve options that Dropwizard provides to interact with SQL databases, I have selected **JDBI3**.
+It provides a simple SQL interface, easy to implement and understand by developers.
+As well, because I have some previous experience with it.

 Other considerations when selecting storage:
 * Has the company invested in a certain storage technology/cluster.
 * What is the expertise in the team/company for certain types and engines.